Axne, DeJear rally with voters ahead of midterm elections

 "You've got a tremendous history.
 Live up to that history.
 Do not let this opportunity pass," Clyburn said.

-Republican Sen. Joni Ernst hosted the 2022 Ruck, Roast and Ride at the Iowa State Fairgrounds Saturday, Oct.
-22. The special guest in attendance was Sarah Huckabee Sanders, a Republican candidate in the Arkansas gubernatorial race.
+Over the weekend, Republican Sen. Joni Ernst hosted the 2022 Ruck, Roast and Ride at the Iowa State Fairgrounds.
+The special guest in attendance was Sarah Huckabee Sanders, a Republican candidate in the Arkansas gubernatorial race.

 Gov. Kim Reynolds, Sen. Chuck Grassley, representative Ashley Hinson and Mariannette Miller-Meeks and Sen. Zach Nunn were also present for the event.